Integralist/integralist.co.uk/content/posts/algorithmic-complexity-in-python.md

 An algorithm is 'quadratic' when the number of operations become the square of the number of elements.

-Consider an algorithm whose implementation is looping over the same input twice:
+Consider an algorithm whose implementation is looping over some input and then nesting another loop of that same input:

 ```
 def search(input):